Moyo Studio/Getty Images

 Advantages and disadvantages of debt forgiveness

-There are a few advantages and disadvantages associated with debt forgiveness worth keeping in mind before pursuing that path:
+There are a few advantages and disadvantages associated with debt forgiveness worth keeping in mind before pursuing this path:

 Advantages